Last Updated on December 9, 2021 by Chris and Lindsay

-As Seward is surrounded by water, wildlife and beautiful mountainous landscapes there are plenty of things to see and do in Seward, Alaska.
+As Seward is surrounded by water, wildlife and beautiful mountainous landscapes there are plenty of things to do in Seward, Alaska.

 Seward is situated on Resurrection Bay along the eastern coast of the Kenai Peninsula.